-Ten thousand African migrants packed a square in central Tel Aviv Sunday to march against what they say is harsh treatment by the Israeli government.
+Thousands of African migrants are marching for a second-straight day in Tel Aviv to protest what they say is harsh treatment from the Israeli government.

 Most of the Africans came from Eritrea and Sudan seeking asylum from poverty, violence and political chaos.